Restrict Access for Incoming Requests

 To restrict access to the app to an IP range, follow these steps:

-1. From the Developer Portal, go to your app’s Environments page.
+1. From Apps, go to the app’s Environments page.

 This second scenario is an extended version of the first scenario.